 - Intermittent shoulder closures on the highway and ramps as well as local roads and overpasses near OR 217 throughout the project area.
 Various on- and off-ramps are narrower.

 Ongoing impacts from other construction projects in the area

-- U.S. 26 ramp work: three weeks of night work began May 20 on U.S. 26 between Sylvan and Cornell Road as part of the nearly-finished paving
+- U.S. 26 ramp work: we expect another couple of weeks of work on U.S. 26 between Sylvan and Cornell Road as part of the nearly-finished paving

 project.
 This includes nighttime lane closures on U.S. 26 and on the ramps between U.S. 26 and OR 217.